alexsandroaoliveira/bowlingchallenge/README.md

 ## About The Project

-A Java8 Console Application Project that inputs the results of players on a bowling game, calculate and show the Scoreboard.
+A Java8 Console Application Project that inputs the results of players on a bowling game, calculates and shows the Scoreboard.

 Highlights:
-* Metadata Game configuration - The game rules can be modified without change the code.
+* Metadata Game configuration - The game rules can be modified without changing the code.
 (Number of players, Number of Frames, Number of throws, etc)
 * Dependency injection using Spring Framework Base.
 No Spring Boot.
 (To show explicitly the IoC pattern)
 * Maven layout project.
 Build with Maven
 * JUnit - Unit test and Integration Test